-Get to know our friendly regional Public Television Programmers!
-Filmmakers can learn the in’s and out’s of getting their work on regional & national PBS.
+On Tuesday, April 6, 2021 SIFTMedia and IPMF invited filmmakers to have a chance to get to know our friendly regional Public Television Programmers!
+We wanted to give Filmmakers the opportunity to learn the in’s and out’s of getting their work on regional & national PBS.

 Independent filmmakers often talk about getting their work on Amazon, Hulu, Netflix or HBO.
 But what about the network that is available for free on broadcast television or the internet?
-Public Television!
-Why do we forget about the potential for reaching thousands of people in our community on PBS?
-Eventbrite Registration
+Public Television – Which has the potential for reaching thousands of people in our community!

 Sreedevi Sripathy, Director of Programming and Production at WHYY TV12 https://whyy.org

 Susie Hernandez, Senior Director of Programming at WNET, New York Public Media https://www.wnet.org/

 Chris Hastings, Executive Producer and Editorial Manager of Content for the WORLD Channel https://worldchannel.org/

 Gabrielle Ewing, Associate Director of Programming for PBS Digital Studios, https://www.pbs.org/digital-studios/

 Moderator: Nadine Patterson, Independent Producer HipCinema and Co-Founder SIFTMedia 215 Collective.

 The workshop was free and open to all interested.
 However, aimed at our demographic black and latinx women filmmakers.
 The registration exceeded our expectation and the percentage who showed up on Zoom ready and eager to learn from our panelist was over 75% of the registrations.